davib21/davib21.github.io/_pages/about.md

 Talking in details about my first contact with serious studies, I've made research at the field of Astronautics, with scholarship provided by the CNPQ (with the Rio de Janeiro State University), and also worked at a project locally at the Federal Institute of Tocantins, focused to develop an alcohool recipient that minimized the contact with health professionals at hospitals in order to contain the transmission of diseases.

-I've also participated at multiple events, and I would like to mention the Week of Synthetic Biology at the Sao Paulo University (promoted by the Sao Paulo University IGEM Team) which I was invited at 2021 and 2022, and participated at the 2022 edition, the Tocantins Exposure of Science and Technology (Viva Ciência), where I participated at 2022 (category: Behavioral Sciences) with an economics project, where me and my team received 3 first place awards (poster, article and presentation), and at 2023 while evaluating projects (category: Biochemistry and Bioengineering).

 At the end of my college degree, I was admitted at multiple Universities through the entrance exams and also with olympiad medals (in courses such as engineering, biomedicine and medicine), including the Sao Paulo University (USP), Campinas University (Unicamp) and the Sao Paulo State University (Unesp).

- As an undergrad student focused at Medical Sciences, I'm currently interested in themes such as Genectic Engineering, Synthetic Biology and Medical Diagnosis.
-Apart from my specific area, I'm also delighted by themes from mathematics, astronomy and physics.
+As an undergrad student focused at Medical Sciences, I'm currently interested in themes that combine hard and clinical sciences.
+Apart from my specific area, I'm also an enthusiast of mathematics.

-Nowadays, I'm teaching Physics III (Electromagnetism) at the Popular Preparatory Course for University Entrance Exams of the School Of Agricultural Sciences (Unesp, Brasil).
+Nowadays, I'm teaching Physics III (Electromagnetism) at the Popular Preparatory Course for University Entrance Exams of the School Of Agricultural Sciences (Unesp, Brasil), and biochemistry tutor at the Medical School (Unesp, Brasil).

 Awards and Recognition
 ======
+- Honorable Mention at Brazilian's Neuroscience Olympiad and Brazilian's Physiology Olympiad 1st phase, 2025.
 - Golden Medalist at Brazilian's Biology Olympiad, 2022.
 - Merit Certificate at the Brazilian's Biology Olympiad International Selection, 2022.
 (Between the best 25 high school students at biology in Brazil).
 - Bronze Medalist at the British Biology Olympiad, 2023.